nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Saving of data

 Stonks XD will save / load your data from `StonksXD_Entries.csv` and `StonksXD_Settings.csv`.
-This ensures that you will not lose your important data when Stonks XD changes.
+This ensures that you will not lose important data when Stonks XD closes.

 The 2 `csv` files will be stored in the same directory as `StonksXD.jar`.

-`StonksXD_Entries.csv` will store all your entries.
-You can edit this file.
-They are:
+`StonksXD_Entries.csv` is an editable file.
+It stores the following content:
 1. `Expense` entries.
 2. `Income` entries.

-`StonksXD_Settings.csv` will store all the important settings. **This file is read-only.** They are:
+`StonksXD_Settings.csv` a **read-only file**.
+It stores all the important settings:
 1. Currency setting.
 2. Threshold setting.
 3. Budget settings for different expense categories.

 All important fields will be separated by a `,`.

-The reason for data files to be in `.csv` format is so that you can have an easier time editing / viewing those data in Excel when **not** using the program.
+The reason for data files being in `.csv` format is for you can have an easier time editing / viewing the data in Excel when **not** using the program.
 It is easy to make mistakes when editing the `.csv` files manually so do be careful.